KIRBY MEALER

 The intention of utilizing virtual reality as a medium is to demonstrate that it is not only for games that have player-driven plots but also for immersive art experiences.
 As technology becomes an integral tool in new media art, this experience is both an exercise and a demonstration of how interactive installations can utilize virtual reality as a tool for more sensory immersive qualities for storytelling.

-The overall experience can last 8 minutes, but participants can choose when to stop the experience as the beginning and end is not clear.
+The overall experience can last 8 minutes, but participants can choose when to stop the experience, as the beginning and end are not clear.

 Exhibited at: